Arkady Melua: Nobel Prize and the history of science

 From 1986 to 2010 he was the president of the International Foundation for the History of Science - a public organization in St. Petersburg.
 As a president of the International Foundation for the History of Science he participated in the transfer to the balance of the fund of the icebreaker [Krassin (1917 icebreaker)].
-On August 10, 1989 the icebreaker "Krasin" was handed to the balance of the International Foundation for the History of Science.
-Than the icebraker was planned to be sold for scrap in the US.
+On August 10, 1989, the icebreaker "Krasin" was handed to the balance of the International Foundation for the History of Science.
+Than the icebreaker was planned to be sold for scrap in the US.
 Only the prosecutor's office of St. Petersburg stopped the fraudulent deeds of Melua at the last moment.
 The whole book was written on a history of the icebraker Krasin' crew defence against been demolished.

 He was the initiator of the study of the Nobel Movement as a social phenomenon in the history of science and society (1989).
 He was the first person in the Soviet Union who signed the key documents in this area: with the leadership of the Nobel Foundation Declaration on Joint Action in this regard (1990, 1991), with the Royal Swedish Academy of Sciences dissemination of information in Russia about the Nobel Prize winners (1999).
-In 2011-2012, organized in Helsinki two exhibitions "The Nobel Family in Russia".
+In 2011–2012, organized in Helsinki two exhibitions "The Nobel Family in Russia".
 The activities of the Nobel family is considering in the context of the history of the European society of the second half of the 19th century - the years of the emergence and development of the Vienna system of international relations.
 After the release of the 14th volume "Documents of Life and Activity of the Nobel Family" (2014) has begun the publication of previously little-known archives of the Nobel Family from different European countries.
 Held expedition to search for and study of artifacts activities and experience of memoralization heritage of the Nobels in Finland, Sweden, Germany, Italy, France, Czech Republic and other countries.